DevSrSouza/KotlinBukkitAPI/README.md

 ![logo](logo.png)

-KotlinBukkitAPI is a API for Bukkit using the cool features of Kotlin to make your lifes much easely.
-Edit Add topics
+KotlinBukkitAPI is a API for Bukkit/SpigotAPI using the cool features of Kotlin to make your lifes much easely.

 * Need help? contact me on [Twitter](twitter.com/DevSrSouza)